servo/taskcluster-config/README.md

 double-check whether the base name of the file has changed to make sure that the URL as a whole is valid.

 Run `./mach new-ami`.
-This can take many minutes to complete.
+This can take at least half an hour to complete.
+The `Waiter […] Max attempts exceeded` messages are safe to ignore.

 The tool eventually prints a newly-generated password for the `Administrator` Windows user, and an image ID.